Dang-Hai-Tran/ft_irc_42/README.md

 # IRC Server

-This project is an IRC (Internet Relay Chat) server implementation written in C++.
-It allows users to connect to the server and communicate with each other in real-time.
+This project is an implementation of an IRC (Internet Relay Chat) server written in C++.
+IRC is a protocol for live interactive Internet text messaging (chat) or synchronous conferencing.
+It is mainly designed for group communication in discussion forums, called channels, but also allows one-to-one communication via private message.

+## Features

+- Real-time communication: Users can connect to the server and communicate with each other in real-time.
+- Channel management: Users can create, join, and leave channels.
+- User management: Users can register and manage their accounts.
+- Message sending: Users can send private messages to each other or broadcast messages to a channel.
+- Command support: The server supports various IRC commands, such as `/PASS`, `/USER`, `/JOIN`, `/PART`, `/PRIVMSG`, and `/HELP`.

 ## Installation